PJXIO-Dev/opencv-project1/README.md

 4. Hyper-parameter tuning hook via `yolo.tune` for lightweight searches.
 5. SAHI tiled inference path with configurable tile size and overlap for improved small-object recall.
 6. Structured logging of arguments and metrics per run under `runs/` for experiment tracking.
-7. Notebook export built programmatically via `nbformat` to mirror the CLI flow.
+7. Notebook export built programmatically via `nbformat` to mirror the CLI flow and preview training samples with bounding boxes.
 8. Video inference produces annotated media plus CSV summaries with smoothed predominant colour labels.
 9. ONNX export for deployment and integration with downstream runtimes.
 10. Compact demo command that exercises the end-to-end flow on a tight budget.